 The Governance Committee is responsible for nominating director nominees to the Board and considers candidates on merit, based on a balance of skills, background, experience and knowledge.
-In 2022, the Corporation amended its Policy regarding Board Diversity in order to underline its belief that diversity (gender, visible minorities, Indigenous, and persons with disabilities) is an important attribute of a well-functioning Board.
-The current representation of diversity on the Board was assessed through an annual questionnaire were information was voluntarily provided by the directors.
+Over the years, the Corporation adopted and amended a Policy regarding Board Diversity in order to underline its belief that diversity is an important attribute of a well-functioning Board.
+The current representation of diversity on the Board was assessed through an annual questionnaire where information was voluntarily provided by the directors.
 If an individual chose not to respond, we made no assumptions.

 The Board is fully committed to ensuring that women are well represented on the Board in keeping with the aforementioned Policy regarding Board Diversity and believes that this representation remains strong.
-The Corporation aims for gender-balance in its Board composition and such was maintained in 2021 where 50%, or six (6) out twelve (12), board members identified as women, and in 2022 where 46%, or six (6) out of thirteen (13) identified as women.
-This year, if following the Meeting on May 11, 2023, the nominees proposed by the Corporation are elected, the Board will be composed of 45% women, or five (5) out of a total of eleven (11).
+The Corporation aims for gender-balance in its Board composition and such was maintained in 2022 where 46%, or six (6) out of thirteen (13), board members identified as women, and in 2023 where 45%, or five (5) out of eleven (11) identified as women.
+This year, if following the Meeting on May 9, 2024, the nominees proposed by the Corporation are elected, the Board will once again be composed of 45% women, or five (5) out of a total of eleven (11).

-The Board has not set specific targets for other diversity groups such as visible minorities, Indigenous, and persons with disabilities.
-In 2022, no director of the Corporation identified as such.
-However, the Governance Committee ensures that Cascades' Board renewal process includes director candidates from these communities in the pool of prospects and the short-list from which the Governance Committee identifies potential director candidates.
-This commitment is also included in any mandate given to an external firm engaged to support Board renewal.
+The Board has not set specific targets for other diversity groups such as visible minorities, ethnic minorities, Indigenous, and persons with disabilities.
+In 2023, two (2) directors of the Corporation identified as members of an ethnic minority.
+Furthermore, the Governance Committee ensures that Cascades' Board renewal process includes director candidates from these communities in the pool of prospects and the short-list from which the Governance Committee identifies potential director candidates.
+This commitment is also included in any mandate given to an external firm retained to support Board renewal.